hroesser/Spoon-Knife/README.md

  - supports newer browsers
  - testet locally on Firefox 45, Opera 36, Chrome 48 on Ubuntu 12

+### Running
+after installing, run 'node server.js' on console, then point your browser(s) on your machine to http://127.0.0.1:8080/.
+The app makes heavy use of *console.log()* both server- and clientside. throw it off if you'd like to

 ## Install:
 npm install